Are you ready to write series fiction?

 Cheers

-Dianna Bell
+26. Dianna Bell Avatar

 Years ago, I asked this question, if worded differently, and at that time you were very enthusiastic about how it would be answered.
 It seems it could be answered by “What do I do when I realize — AFTER an episode is published — that I’ve made a massive mistake?”, but I’d like to ask again, just in case.